lieff/minimp3/README.md

 Keyj minimp3 conformance test fails on all vectors (PSNR < 96db), and free format is unsupported.
-This caused some problems when it was used [here](https://github.com/lieff/lvg), and was the main motivation for this fork.
+This caused some problems when it was used [here](https://github.com/lieff/lvg), and was the main motivation for this work.

 ## Usage